programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 {% include figure.html filename="deep-learning-pipeline-feedback.png" alt="This diagram repeats the workflow diagram for machine learning shown previously but adds additional arrows showing that each stage of the workflow feedbacks to earlier steps" caption="A more realistic illustration of a supervised machine learning pipeline" %}

 When we introduced a deep learning pipeline, it was shown as a very linear process.
 However, it is likely to be much more iterative.
 This will be particularly true if new annotations are created, since choices will need to be made about what labels are chosen and whether these labels are intended to be used to classify images.
 The process of annotating new data will expose you more deeply to the source material, which may flag that some labels are poorly defined and don't sufficiently capture the visual properties that you are trying to capture.
-It may also flag that some of your labels appear rarely, making it more challenging to train a model to predict these labels.[^retrieval]
+It may also flag that some of your labels appear rarely, making it more challenging to train a model to predict these labels.[^4]

 ## Concluding Reflections on Humanities, Classification, and Computer Vision

 This two-part lesson has focused on the application of computer vision techniques in the humanities.
 We have gone through the necessary steps of training a computer vision model: data collection, data inspection, loading data, image augmentations, creating a model, training a model, investigating the results and exploring the predictions.
 For students and scholars in the humanities, who are used to asking fundamental questions about meaning, all of this might have come across as rather technical.
 Acknowledging that the application of computer vision models conjures up all sorts of methodological, theoretical and even ontological questions, we end this lesson with a critical reflection on the techniques themselves and their relation to our (academic) interest as humanists.

 We could approach such a reflection from a number of different theoretical angles.
-Scholars like Kate Crawford[^crawford] (and some of the authors of this lesson[^smits]) have applied concepts from Science and Technology Studies (STS) and Media Archeology to critically engage with some of the central assumptions of computer vision.
+Scholars like Kate Crawford[^5] (and some of the authors of this lesson[^6]) have applied concepts from Science and Technology Studies (STS) and Media Archeology to critically engage with some of the central assumptions of computer vision.
 In this final section, we take a slightly different route by using the work of French philosopher, [Michel Foucault](https://perma.cc/4QQK-F68N), to reflect on the role of classification, abstraction and scale in the computer vision models.
 To us, this shows that humanities scholars cannot only benefit from the application of machine learning but also contribute to the development of culturally responsive machine learning.

 A fan of the Argentinian writer [Jorge Luise Borges](https://perma.cc/RFY4-6YWH), Foucault starts the preface of his book The Order of Things (1966) with an excerpt from one of his essays [The Analytical Language of John Wilkins (1964)](hhttps://perma.cc/G8V9-5W4R): ‘This passage quotes a ‘certain Chinese encyclopedia’ in which is it is written that ‘animals are divided into: (a) belonging the Emperor, (b) embalmed, (c) tame, (d), sucking pigs, (e) sirens, (f) fabulous, (g) stray dogs, (h) included in the present classification, (i) frenzied, (j) innumerable, (k) drawn with a very fine camelhair brush, (l) et cetera, (m) having just broken the water pitcher, (n) that from a long way off look like flies.’
 Being a great (and confident) philosopher, Foucault ‘apprehended in one great leap’ that all systems of knowledge are limited and limit thinking (and started to write his book).